neuralmagic/docs/main/_sources/source/model-pages/cv-detection-yolov3.md.txt

 This page walks through the following use cases for trying out the sparsified YOLOv3 models:
 - Run the models for inference in deployment or applications
 - Train the models on new datasets
-- Download the models from the SparseZoo
-- Benchmark the models in the DeepSparse Engine

 <div style="margin-bottom: 24px; display: flex; flex-direction: column;">
     <div style="width: 640px; max-width: 95%; position: relative;">